Child Custody Lawyer in Madison, WI

 While child custody concerns decision-making authority, physical placement determines where a child lives and how time is divided between parents.
 Wisconsin recognizes two primary types of physical placement:

 • Primary Physical Placement: One parent has the child for more than 75 percent of overnights.
-The precise schedule depends on the family’s circumstances.
+The precise schedule depends on the family's circumstances.
+Primary placement arrangements often involve parenting plan details that address parenting time, relocation restrictions, and child support obligations.

 • Shared Physical Placement: Each parent has the child for at least 25 percent of overnights.
 This arrangement often works best when parents can cooperate and live near one another.
+50/50 custody Wisconsin arrangements provide equal parenting time and may reduce child support obligations while promoting strong parent-child relationships.

 An Overview of Wisconsin’s Best Interests of the Child Standard